awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY.md

 **Note**
 Amazon Redshift Spectrum external tables are read\-only\.
 You can't COPY to an external table\.

-The COPY command appends the new input data to any existing rows in the table\.
+The COPY command appends the input data as additional rows to the table\.

 The maximum size of a single input row from any source is 4 MB\.